Promising ALS Therapy Moves Closer to Clinic

 An experimental drug first tried at Columbia University Irving Medical Center as a last-ditch effort to help a 25-year-old woman with juvenile ALS is now being tested in ALS patients in a global, phase 3 clinical trial, based on promising results from a new study at Columbia.

-Results of a study published today found that the drug—informally named jacifusen—lowered levels of FUS, a toxic protein in the woman’s neurons and in mice with the disease.
+The study found that the drug—informally named jacifusen—lowered levels of FUS, a toxic protein in the woman’s neurons and in mice with the disease.

 The clinical trial will be pivotal in determining if the drug can slow the progression of the disease.